 Students who have less than an 80% course average may be given a letter of success during certain times of the semester as designated by the instructor to highlight students' needs, areas for improvement and concerns.
-Students who are unsuccessful on exams and assignments will be at risk for course failure.
-The student may also be referred to the retention specialist at the instructor's discretion.
+Students who are unsuccessful on exams and assignments will be at risk for failure of the course.
+The student may also be referred to the retention specialist as per the instructor's discretion.